subconsciousnetwork/ObservableStore/README.md

 }
 ```

-## State, updates, and actions
+## Store, state, updates, and actions

-ObservableStore is inspired by the [Elm App Architecture](https://guide.elm-lang.org/architecture/).
+A `Store` is a source of truth for a state.
+It's an `ObservableObject`.
+You can use it in a view via `@ObservedObject` or `@StateObject` to power view rendering.

-Store exposes a single [`@Published`](https://developer.apple.com/documentation/combine/published) property, `state`, which represents your current application state.
+Store exposes a single [`@Published`](https://developer.apple.com/documentation/combine/published) property, `state`, which represents your application state.
+All updates and effects to this state happen through actions sent to `store.send`.

-`state` is modeled as an [`Equatable`](https://developer.apple.com/documentation/swift/equatable) type, typically a struct.
-Updates only mutate the `state` property on `store` when they are not equal.
-This means returning the same state twice is a no-op, and SwiftUI view body recalculations are only triggered if the state actually changes.
-Since `state` is `Equatable`, you can also make `Store`-based views [EquatableViews](https://developer.apple.com/documentation/swiftui/equatableview), wherever appropriate.

 `state` is read-only, and cannot be updated directly.
 Instead, like Elm, or Redux, all `state` changes happen through a single `update` function, with the signature: